 3 Tips to Handicap Parking

 "I have been driving two accessible vehicles for the last 25 years.
 Personally, I have driven more than half a million miles.
 As a motivational speaker and comedian, I travel all over the country.
 But as many of you already know, parking can sometimes be interesting.
-Even though there may be van accessible parking spots in a given lot, I have found them to be ignored many, many times.
+Even though there may be van accessible parking spots in a given lot, I have found them to be ignored many, many times."

-Pro Tip: Bring your own range road cone
+Pro Tip: Bring your own traffic cone

 Pro Tip: Find an end parking spot

 When looking for a space to park, consider parking further from the entrance, if possible so that you won't be parked in.
 Additionally, you could go to a corner and park at a diagonal and take up two parking spots.
 For big events like fairs, concerts, Fourth of July, etc., sometimes parking attendants or volunteers will instruct you to park too far forward.
 When pulling into parking, always be sure to ask where the best-handicap/disabled parking spots are for that business or event.

 Pro Tip: If you are a power chair user, consider leaving up-close accessible spots for users of manual chairs.